-This mongolian beef is going to hit all those takeout cravings.
-A little spicy a bit sweet and served with white rice and green onions it’s sure to be a hit!
+This recipe for mongolian beef is going to hit all those takeout cravings.
+The mongolian sauce is both spicy and sweet.
+You can serve it with white rice and green onions, it’s sure to be a hit with your family!

 What To Serve With Mongolian Beef

-The Mongolian Beef sauce is sweet thanks to the brown sugar and spicy thanks to some sriracha and red pepper flakes.
-I will say, if you are serving this to kids, it’s probably best to add the red pepper flakes to your individual serving instead of the entire dish, just in case your kids don’t like spicy stuff.
-Don’t forget to grab a container of sesame seeds, not only is it pretty but it’s tasty too!
+If you are serving this to kids, it’s probably best to add the red pepper flakes to your individual serving instead of the entire dish.
+Just in case your kids don’t like spicy stuff.

 Flank steak is used in this dish (it’s a very long cut of meat usually folded in half at the store), it’s tender and sort of melts in your mouth when prepared correctly.
-Be careful using something else, you could end up with chewy, fatty or tough meat.
-Bust out your skillet and let’s get cooking.
-I promise it’s super easy!
-Your family will love you forever and give you hugs and kisses when you feed them this.
+See the FAQ section below for substitutions.

 - Easy and Healthy Asian Chicken Salad